unicolas/unicolas.github.io/src/lib/posts/2023-11-23-scott-encoding-adts-into-objects.md

   ^(Fix rec2: [:iterate |
     [:f1 :a1 |
-      ScottStream makeCons: a1 with: [:delay |
+      self makeSCons: a1 with: [:delay |
         delay value: (iterate value: f1 value: (f1 value: a1))
       ]
     ]